Why are so many flights delayed today?

 Although less frequent than summer-related delays they do happen because of;

-1. Airline Snow: Airport runway is considered contaminated when there’s standing water, snow, ice or slush, which needs to be cleared before landing or takeoff.
-Otherwise the plane – while landing or taking off – could lose traction which leads to aquaplaning/hydroplaning.
+1. Airline Snow: Airport runway is considered contaminated when there’s standing water, snow, ice, or slush, which needs to be cleared before landing or takeoff.
+Otherwise, while landing or taking off, the plane could lose traction, which leads to aquaplaning/hydroplaning.
 A small snowstorm without any accumulation is generally not an issue.
 But if an airport does not typically deal with clearing snow, then even a mild storm can cause delays.
 Also, thunderstorms and blizzards can cause visibility problems.
-Irrespective of airport’s preparation a delay is usually imminent.
+Irrespective of the airport’s preparation, a delay is usually imminent.

-2. High Wind: Even when it’s not snowing high winds can cause visibility problems for pilots.
+2. High Wind: Even when it’s not snowing, high winds can cause pilots’ visibility problems.
 Crosswinds during flights are generally not a problem but landing and take off are riskier; airlines might have to cancel or delay flights if snow is drifting or blowing.
 High winds usually don’t cause delays, but if there is ice on the tarmac, these winds can be dangerous, which may cause tarmac delays.
-And lastly, the strong winter winds called ‘bomb cyclone’ are powerful enough to cause extreme turbulence, which causes flight delays.
+And lastly, the strong winter winds called the ‘bomb cyclone’ are powerful enough to cause extreme turbulence, which causes flight delays.

-3. Aircraft Icing: Ice can form on the plane which can create mechanical problems.
+3. Aircraft Icing: Ice can form on the plane, which can create mechanical problems.
 Smaller planes are prone to such problems.
-Ice formed on the wings and windshield of airplanes is a serious problem and needs to be addressed, hence the flight delays.
+Ice formed on airplanes’ wings, and the windshield is a serious problem and needs to be addressed, hence the flight delays.

 What should you do when your flight is delayed?